 In all of the townships, a strange mix of building styles can be seen.
 Some houses are still little more than makeshift shelters made from sheets of corrugated iron.
 Others are sturdy brick homes built as part of government-funded social housing projects; and every now and then, you'll see the statement-making house of a resident who has earned enough to afford wrought-iron gates and gravel pathways.
 Your township tour will give you the chance to talk to residents about their past and aspirations for the future – perhaps during a visit to a local school, or over a drink in a shebeen or a meal at a bustling street-side restaurant.

 A Cultural Revolution

-Now, Soweto has a tourist office, a university and a symphony orchestra.
+The signs of cultural recovery and rebirth are evident in townships all across South Africa, not just in Cape Town.
+Johannesburg's Soweto is home to artisan coffee shops, a university, a symphony orchestra, theaters and art galleries.
 There are jazz nights and township B&Bs.
 Look carefully and what seems to be a tatty shanty may well be a computer training school or an electronics workshop.
 Take a township tour.
 It will help you understand.
 The right tour will put money into pockets that need it.

-This article was updated by Jessica Macdonald on September 18th 2016.
+This article was updated by Jessica Macdonald on June 12 2019.